ChrisJohDev/pub-ED-ArenaFighter3/ReadMe.md

 references to both the player and the opponent.
 * Round – one round of dice rolling; should correspond to a post in the battle log.

-__Optional:__
-* Add in arena variety, giving bonuses and penalties based on gear and other factors.
-Which one ends up being used should be random.
-* When the player is victorious, award them with in-game currency, which can be spent on upgrading their gear, increasing their statistics.